onepanelio/core-docs/docs/deployment/configuration/miniotenants.md

       # S3 access key
       accessKey: 'minio'
       # Name of bucket, example: my-bucket
-      bucket: 'test-bucket' # Your bucket here
+      bucket: 'mybucket' # Your bucket here
       endpoint: 'minio.example.svc.cluster.local' # replace `example` with your namespace
       # Change to true if endpoint does NOT support HTTPS
       insecure: true